-Dutch pitcher Loek Van Mil never quite made it all the way to the majors, fluctuating between AA and AAA in his time playing in the States, but watching a 7’1” pitcher put in work at any professional level is a thing of beauty.
+Dutch pitcher Loek Van Mil never quite made it all the way to the Major Leagues, fluctuating between Double-A and Triple-A in his time playing in the United States, but watching a 7’1” pitcher put in work at any professional level is a thing of beauty.

 Even his full name is gigantic: Ludovicus Jacobus Maria Van Mil.
 Yeah, go ahead and say that bad boy 10 times fast.

 Aside from bouncing around the minors in the U.S., the monster on the mound has spent time pitching in various leagues in Japan, the Netherlands and Australia.
 He appeared in the 2007 World Baseball Classic and would have played in the 2008 Olympics, if not for an injury.

 All signs seem to point to Scottish footballer Paul Millar as the tallest professional soccer player of all time.
 Let’s be clear, there is some uncertainty around this, as it is only hearsay that Millar is a hair taller than Belgian goalkeeper Kristof Van Hout.

 Standing at 6’10” Millar even has an advantage on getting a header over the likes of Peter Crouch.
 A devastating ACL injury in 2014 likely led to a premature retirement in 2016.

 Still, Millar will always be remembered for his time on the pitch as the only player in the history Elgin City FC to score in the League Two playoffs.